 HR and Labor Law Compliances: PF, ESI, Minimum Wages Act, Shops & Establishment Act, Employment contracts, POSH policy.

-Tax and Commercial Compliances: GST registration and monthly returns, TDS filing, Professional Tax, Trade License.
+Tax and Commercial Compliance: GST registration and monthly returns, TDS filing, Professional Tax, Trade License.

 Accreditation Requirements: NABH/NABL-related documentation, patient safety protocols, infection control policies, quality audits.